reymon359/book-sentences/books/the-labyrinth-of-spirits/README.md

 <h3 align="center">Carlos Ruiz Zafón - 2016</h3>

-**_I read this book in Spanish, so the original phrases are written in Spanish.
+**_I read this book in Spanish, so the sentences are written in Spanish.
 I have added the original English translation of each below._**

 Spanish: Los recuerdos que uno entierra en el silencio son los que nunca dejan de perseguirle